Pregnancy Diary Week 4

 By this time, your heart should be beating more rapidly.
 In fact, you might have an additional 15 beats per minute.
 And you may feel tired most of the time, which may lead to you falling asleep more frequently.
 By the end of the 4th week of your pregnancy, your baby should be 1/25 inches long which is equivalent to a period (dot).

-Oranges For Early Pregnancy
+Oranges For Pregnancy Nutrition

 Oranges are probably one of the best fruits to eat during this early stage of pregnancy.
 Oranges are citrus fruits which provide additional protection to pregnant women.
 According to research, taking at least one orange in a day makes the body less prone to infections.
 It offers plenty of vitamin C which provides additional protection and resistance against diseases such as cancer and osteoporosis.

 Furthermore, oranges are packed with massive amount of Vitamin B6 which is beneficial during the process of haemoglobin production.
 In effect, pregnant women are less likely to suffer from haemoglobin deficiency during this very crucial stage.

 Oranges are also beneficial to the baby.
 This citrus fruit contains ample amount of folic acid and Vitamin B which are beneficial in the baby’s brain development.
 The fruit also contains high level of potassium and iron which ply vital roles in protecting the cardiovascular system of the body, especially the heart.
 Though this citrus fruit is beneficial to the body, pregnant women should not eat more than 2-3 regular size oranges, as it can cause stomach acidity, stomach cramps and heartburn.

 All articles on the blog and website are intended as information only.
 Please do not consider any of the information provided here as a substitute for medical advice.
 At all times seek medical advice directly with your own doctor and medical team.